panyam/pcachapter/CHAPTER.md

 can be reduced in favor of variable ones:
 - **Storage costs**: Only pay for the storage consumed.
 - **Processing costs**: Only pay for processing needed.
-- **Staff efficiency**: Maya processes 47 locations in minuts to hours instead of in days or weeks.
+- **Staff efficiency**: Sita processes 47 locations in minuts to hours instead of in days or weeks.
 - **Consistency**: Identical analysis parameters across all locations

 **3. Strategic Analysis Capabilities**